diggler/code-samples/README.md

-code-samples
+Joe Armstrong - Code Samples
 ============

-Code samples for dev jobs
+There are two code samples in this repo

+trakgear_model_example.php - Model for equipment group and items in production TrakGear application

+cl_scraper/ - a few scripts used to search for jobs on craiglist.